tfmiot/Web_App_R_Shiny/README.md

 install.packages(DT)
 ```

-Whit scripts, css and icons in the same directory.
+With scripts, css and icons in the same directory.